 To operate a successful food and beverage outlet or a chain of eateries and reach the pinnacle of this demanding and grueling business – there are a set of habits that are supreme to follow unfailingly.

-One can come across numerous individuals, affluent or struggling, alike, who would like to be successful restaurateurs.
-To make this dream a reality and operate a successful food and beverage outlet or a chain of eateries and reach the pinnacle of this demanding and grueling business – there are a set of habits that are supreme to follow unfailingly.
+One can come across numerous individuals, affluent or struggling, alike, who would like to be successful r.
+To make this dream a reality and operate a successful food and beverage outlet or a chain of eateries and reach the pinnacle of this demanding and grueling – there are a set of habits that are supreme to follow unfailingly.

 Let us start by understanding what “habit” is – Habit is a choice that we deliberately make at some point, and then stop thinking about, but continue doing, often every day.
 This is a definition given by well-known author Charles Duhigg who wrote an absolutely fascinating book called “The Power of Habit”.

 We would list the top most and the finest habits of a restaurateur supported by my own personal feats, due to these remarkable rituals at my F&B brands like Kebabs & Curries Company, Thali & More, So Hi, and many more.

 Habit 1: Practice Time-blocking and achieve only three tasks daily that add value to the restaurant or the outlets.
 Following the simple discipline of time blocking and achieving just three meaningful errands daily that add value can create awes for the restauranteur.

 I used to always have a To-do-list to be able to accomplish my work tasks.
 I moved to the concept of Time-blocking and started allocating specific time to each task.
 Blocking time for at least three tasks each day that could add value to the business was a game-changer.